ethanjameslim/Finance-Tracker/README.md

 Generate a hashed password using `python password.py`, then create a .env file in the same directory as app.py and add:
 HASHED_PASSWORD=your_hashed_password_here

+### Update username in app.py
+change the usename variable to what you would like:

+class User(UserMixin)
+    id = 1
+    username = "ethanjameslim" <-- Change this string

 ### Initialize the Database
 Create the finance_tracker.db database and set up tables:
 ```bash